-- 1. Choose the Backoffice > Users menu, then the Users and groups tab. - Click on Edit in the top banner, then on Add in the Users or Groups area.
+- 1. Choose the Backoffice > Users menu, then the Users and groups tab. - 2.
+Click on Edit in the top banner, then on Add in the Users or Groups area.
 An empty line is displayed. - 3.
-You can: - Click on the line to select a user/group in the Active Directory. - Manually enter an Active Directory user name/group using the syntax DomainName\samAccountName for a user, and samAccountName for a group. - · Enter a local user name manually.
+You can: - Click on the 💷 icon to the right of the line to select a user/group in the Active Directory. - Manually enter an Active Directory user name/group using the syntax DomainName\samAccountName for a user, and samAccountName for a group. - Enter a local user name manually.